flutter-tizen/flutter-tizen/doc/develop-plugin-csharp.md

         fileName: PluginNamePlugin.csproj
 ```

-The created package contains an example app in the `example/` directory.
-You can run using the following command:
+The created package contains an example app in its `example/` directory.
+You can run it using the following command:

 ```sh
 cd plugin_name/example
 flutter-tizen run